 (b) The corresponding provision, concerning the State Commissions, is set out in section 17 of the ERC Act.
 Section 17(5) requires merely that the members of a State Commission must have “… adequate knowledge …” of law.
 There is no requirement that any member or any specified number of members of a State Commission must have any legal qualification or experience.

-(c) or have had any judicial experience
+(c) Respondent No. 2 is a body consisting of persons none of whom is required to possess any legal qualification or have had any judicial experience.

-(d) is not in relation to the application of the , and is the exclusive prerogative of,relevant the parties’, as the case may bemay
+(d) Accordingly, Respondent No. 2 is not an expert body in relation to the application of the principles of the common law of India and/or the provisions of the Indian Contract Act, 1872 in order to determine whether a contract is voidable and/or whether it has been rescinded.

+(4) Such a function is exclusive to, and is the exclusive prerogative of, either (a) the relevant Civil Court or (b) (in the event that the relevant contract contains an arbitration agreement) an arbitral tribunal duly constituted in pursuance of the parties’ arbitration agreement, as the case may be.
+No other person or body may assume such a judicial function, unless there is clear and express language in the relevant statutory provision which would support or warrant such an extreme conclusion.

+(D) (1) Further or alternatively, if (which is denied) section 22(2)(n) of the ERC Act confers any jurisdiction or power of adjudication upon Respondent No. 2, it is submitted that the nature and scope of any such jurisdiction or power of adjudication possessed by Respondent No. 2 is non-exclusive in its character and nature and limited in its scope.
+The jurisdiction of Respondent No. 2 is not the all-encompassing exclusive jurisdiction contended for in the Petition filed by Respondent No. 1 before Respondent No. 2.

+(2) Under section 22 of the ERC Act, the functions and powers exercisable by Respondent No. 2 include (inter alia) powers (a) to “determine” (under sections 22(1)(a) and 22(1)(b) and in relation to the tariff referred to therein) and (b) to “regulate” (under sections 22(1)(c), 22(2)(a) and 22(2)(e) and in relation to the matters set out therein).

+(3) It is submitted that the regulatory function and powers of Respondent No. 2 and its adjudicatory function and powers (if any) of Respondent No. 2 are distinct and separate.
+While Respondent No. 2 may have wide powers of regulation, such adjudicatory functions or powers as it possesses are confined to tariff-related matters.

-(D) Further or alternatively, if jurisdiction or nature and scope of any such or power of adjudication is in its -exclusive (a) under s 22(1)(a) and and(b) andThe adjudicatory and arbitral function or power of the Central Commission is set out in section h.
-The Central Commission’s adjudicatory or arbitral function under section 13(h) of the ERC Act requires to be read and to be construed in the light of the provisions of of the ERC Act in order to deduce its true nature and scope.
-Section 13(h) of the ERC Act, as so construed, limits or restricts the scope ofand arbitral power is pursuant to the provisions of sascertained by construing the provisions of section 22(2)(n) of the ERC Act of the same Act
+(4) The adjudicatory and arbitral function or power of the Central Commission is set out in section 13(h) of the ERC Act.
+The Central Commission’s adjudicatory or arbitral function under section 13(h) of the ERC Act requires to be read and to be construed in the light of the provisions of sections 13(a), 13(b) and 13(c) of the ERC Act in order to deduce its true nature and scope.
+Section 13(h) of the ERC Act, as so construed, limits or restricts the scope of the adjudicatory and arbitral function or power of the Central Commission to tariff-related matters.
+Likewise, the scope of such adjudicatory function or power as is possessed by Respondent No. 2 pursuant to the provisions of section 22(2)(n) of the ERC Act requires to be ascertained by construing the provisions of section 22(2)(n) of the ERC Act in conjunction with the provisions of sections 22(1)(a), 22(1)(b) and 22(1)(c) of the same Act.